Searxly/Searxly-source-code/README.md

 ## Current Feature Status

-- **Local SearXNG: Fully automatic.
+- **Local SearXNG**: Fully automatic.
 One-click in onboarding or Settings → Instances.
 Creates `~/searxng-local/`, injects a strong secret, deploys the premium Searxly theme, runs `docker compose`, and waits for the instance to be ready.
 - **VPN**: The WireGuard implementation is omitted from this public source (see "What's omitted").
 In maintainer builds it requires a paid Apple Developer membership + a provisioning profile with the `packet-tunnel-provider` capability.
 - **Wallet**: A self-custody Base L2 wallet is included (`Searxly/Wallet/`).
 Keys never leave the device — the seed is encrypted in the macOS Keychain (AES-GCM + PBKDF2, device-only, never iCloud-synced).